cerencaglayan/cerencaglayan.github.io/index.md

 # Hi, I'm Ceren Çağlayan 👋

-I'm a backend developer focused on building scalable RESTful APIs using Java, Spring Boot, and relational databases.
+I am a backend developer focusing on building scalable RESTful APIs using Java, Spring Boot, and relational databases.
+I also have projects in robotics and machine learning.

 <div style="text-align: center; margin-top: 30px;">
   <a href="cv_guncel.pdf" download>